Ever wondered why a casino manages to not only survive, but make a profit year after year?

 However, if you were to take a smaller win, which is far more likely to come in, let’s say with 5 kings and one Cleopatra (which pays out around 500 credits), you could then use the double up bonus feature, which has no house edge, to actually win more than the original jackpot of 9000 credits!

 Using the Red/Black feature you could successfully quadruple your original win to 16000 credits.
 The odds of getting five in a row are exactly 64 to 1.

 Of course, bearing in mind that the odds on getting the jackpot are 2.5 million to 1, gambling 500 credits at 64 to 1 and getting a return of 16000 (few more than the jackpot) you can see how you can reduce the house edge in your favour.

 The same principle can be applied to the Suits double up bonus.
 The original win of 500 credits would be multiplied by 1024 to get 512000 credits for successfully picking 5 suits.

-The edge for all Australian pokies lies with the house.
-However, by recognizing an edge exists and by recognizing no house edge exists in the double up bonus features, you are better prepared next time you hit the Australian pokies in your favorite land based casino or online casino.
+The edge for all slot machines lies with the house.
+However, by recognizing an edge exists and by recognizing no house edge exists in the double up bonus features, you are better prepared next time you hit the slots in your favorite land based casino or online casino.